Evilpaul/seedkey/README.md

 ### seedkey project
 - Implement your algorithm in seedkey project
-- Update resource informationto suit your needs
+- Update resource information to suit your needs

 ### wrapper project
-- Update resource informationto suit your needs
+- Update resource information to suit your needs

 ### test project
 - Insert required test data